walkerbagley/trivia_2_the_SQL/DEVLOG.md

 # TODO
 ### Tasks
-- [ ] Allow hosts to be on a team (API and then front end)
 - [ ] Allow entering a custom question time from the host page
 - [ ] If there is a custom question time, add a timer to the question page and advance to the next question when it expires
-- [ ] Selected team should be highlighted on joinPage
+- [ ] Allow hosts to be on a team (API and then front end)

 ### Bugs

 # Assigned

 ### Dagny
-- [ ] score page

 ### Patrick
-- [ ] Add team scores to game page
-- [ ] Handle end of round and end of game
-- [ ] Allow non hosts to join a game

 ### Walker
+- [ ] score page styling
 - [ ] Can't read deck name on the host page due to the font color
 - [ ] Head size adjusted (thinner)
 - [ ] Ensure formatting reaches the bottom of the page on a monitor sized screen
 - [ ] Ensure all pages go up to the bottom of the header

 ### Zach
-- [ ] T/F questions should have their answers only populate to A and B answer options (not D or C) and should be in order

 # Shelved
 - [ ] Ability to join active games rather than just loading games
 - [ ] Add way to edit decks from the deck details page.
 Add an edit button that allows you to select questions to reroll from that category (select the first three questions that they should be deleted and rerolled from the question pool).
+- [ ] T/F questions should have their answers only populate to A and B answer options (not D or C) and should be in order

 # Completed
 - [x] Creating a deck should add it to the UserDecks table